 Quats are restricted in organic production due to their persistence and possible contamination to produce.
-An organic producer wishing to use quats would need to demonstrate through their organic system plan and their operation that the quat compound would not leave residues that would get in or on in or on processed products, and tht they do not contact the product.
+An organic producer wishing to use quats would need to demonstrate through their organic system plan and their operation that the quat compound would not leave residues that would get in or on in or on processed products, and that they do not contact the product.
 A food contact surface sanitized with a quat must be washed with a detergent/high-pressure hot water rinse and/or a product purge must occur to effectively remove any residue, and these procedures must be documented.
 Residue testing is a required with a result of 0 ppm.
 Contact your certifier for the specific protocols that they would require.